JasonEricZhan/Algorithms/flattest_lowest_hillclimbing/README.md

 # flattest and lowest hill climbing problem solved by Dynamic Programming

+There are two rules:

+1.Every step just can walk to adjacent point, and can't go back, so there is three directions:horizon, vertical, diagonal.

+2.Path must in the slope of 1/2~2, and can't go out the region make by four lines(two lines slope are 1/2,two lines slope are 2), otherwise it's illegal.

 Everytime walk from one point to another and count:

 If going horizon or vertical only have to cost the energy: